fnse/fnse/content/modules/fnse/goals.md

 class_name: goals
 color: blue_list
 list_items:
-- title: School Programming
+- title: Supporting School Programming
   class: icon-study-owl
-  description: Develop relationships with faculty to assess the curriculum, school
+  description: FNSE has developed relationships with faculty and staff and serves
-    day, and teachers needs.
+    as a partner to assess the curriculum, school day, and teachers needs, providing support in each of these areas when possible.
 - title: Fundraising
   class: icon-Piggy
   description: Identify and fund projects which encourage education and facilities